sipolac/cryptogram-solver/README.md

 ## Data

 The solver can be fitted using either a corpus of documents (as a text file) or a list of precomputed word unigram frequencies (as a CSV file).
-If using the unigram frequencies, the highest possible degree in your word n-gram range is 1.
+It's much quicker to train on precomputed unigram frequencies.
+However, word bigram frequencies can't be determined from word unigram frequencies, so the highest possible degree in your word n-gram range is 1 if fitting on the unigram frequencies.
+Therefore, if the user does not choose word n-grams higher than degree 1, then the solver is fitted on the pre-computed unigrams (see `FREQS_PATH` in `defaults.py`); otherwise, it's fitted on the corpus directly (`CORPUS_PATH`).

-By default, I use news data found on Kaggle as my corpus, and I pre-compute unigram frequencies using `corpus_to_freqs.py`.
-If the user does not choose word n-grams higher than degree 1, I fit the solver on the pre-computed unigrams; otherwise, I fit on the corpus directly (which takes longer).
-But if you have a custom data source, you can fit the solver using that data by using either `--freqs_path` or `--docs_path`.
+### Using the default data

-If you'd like to use this Kaggle news data, then download the data [here](https://www.kaggle.com/snapcrack/all-the-news) and put the zip files into the following directory structure and then run `make_data/make_kaggle_data.sh`.
-(This is manual because you need to create a Kaggle account to access the data.)
+If you'd like to use the default data to fit the solver, then download the data [here](https://www.kaggle.com/snapcrack/all-the-news) and put the zip files into the following directory structure and then run `make_data/make_kaggle_data.sh`.
+This is a manual process because you need to create a Kaggle account to access the data.

 ```
 data